Helping you to prepare for the Procurement Act

 With over 45,000 tenders published each year across the UK, from Lands End to John O Groats, and Lowestoft to Belleek, the public sector has work available for any business.

 Public sector organisations (including central government, councils, NHS, & emergency services) across the UK are required to freely advertise all procurement needs over the value of £12,000.
-This means rather than waiting for work to come to you, your business can proactively find and bid for these tenders.
+This means rather than waiting for work to come to you, your business can search for opportunities and bid for contracts..

 We can help you to plan and write winning tenders